 What is “cling,” “skid” and “kick?”

 “Cling” (AKA “skid” or “kick”) refers to a “bad hit” resulting from an excessive amount of throw, well beyond what is expected for a given shot.
 It is usually caused by a chalk mark appearing at the contact point between the CB and OB.
-See the following videos for examples:
+See the following videos for additional examples: